Expose Concurrency Bugs With Thread Fuzzing

 Basic locking functionalities and atomic operations, for instance gcc’s __atomic_* functions or pthread mutexes, are generally implemented using machine instructions that are mainly used in this context (for instance, Intel’s cmpxchg instruction).

-By allowing extra thread switches around these specific instructions we can make it more likely that another thread will be run at this point, potentially exposing concurrency bugs.
+By allowing extra thread switches around these specific instructions we can make it more likely that another thread will be run at this point, potentially exposing concurrency bugs

-Configuring Thread Fuzzing in LiveRecorder
+Configuring Thread Fuzzing in Undo

-It can be enabled with a command line option, which by default uses all thread fuzzing components:
+It can be enabled with a command-line option, which by default uses all thread fuzzing components:

 $ live-record --thread-fuzzing <other args> <process to record>